Distributed-Systems-Cool-Boys/Paxos/README.md

 Our paxos implementation has the following features

 - Phase 3 optimization: messages are sent from acceptors directly to learners
-- Timeouts for fault tolerance
+- Timeouts in acceptor, learner and proposer for fault tolerance using threading

 ## Notes
-- We use 0 as defaukt value
+- We use 0 as default value

 ## Known limitations
+- We have some **race conditions** that deadlock the program when more than ~100 values are proposed.
+Therefore, only a subset of the proposed values will be learned.
+The values should be consistent nontheless.
 - Only non-zero positive integers are acceptable values
-- single acceptor quorum for successive timeouts caused by:
+- single acceptor quorum for successive timeouts could be caused by:
     - message loss
-    - Message delat
+    - Message delay

 # Skeleton README